jjmccollum/teiphy/docs/example.rst

 ``witDetail`` element.

-The `TEI XML file <https://github.com/jjmccollum/teiphy/blob/main/example/ubs_ephesians.xml>`__ for this example is available in the examples directory in the GitHub repository.
+The `TEI XML file <https://github.com/jjmccollum/teiphy/blob/main/example/ubs_ephesians.xml>`__ for this example is available in the ``example`` directory in the GitHub repository.

 IQ-TREE
 =======

 `IQ-TREE <http://www.iqtree.org/>`_ is a popular phylogenetic analysis package.
-To use it to perform a maximum likelihood phylogenetic analysis of the Ephesians example, convert the TEI XML to NEXUS format using ``teiphy`` with this command:
+To use it to perform a maximum likelihood phylogenetic analysis of the Ephesians example, convert the TEI XML to NEXUS format using ``teiphy`` with the command

 .. code:: bash